Florence documentation

 Introduction

-Florence is an extensible scalable virtual keyboard for GNOME.
-You need it if you can't use a real hardware keyboard, for example because you are disabled, your keyboard is broken or because you use a tablet PC, but you must be able to use a pointing device (as a mouse, a trackball or a touchscreen); If you can't use a pointing device, there is gok, which can be used with just simple switches.
+Florence is an extensible scalable virtual keyboard for X. You need it if you can't use a real hardware keyboard, for example because of injury, handicap, your keyboard is broken or because you use a tablet PC, but you must be able to use a pointing device (as a mouse, a trackball, a touchscreen or opengazer); If you can't use a pointing device, there is gok, which can be used with just simple switches.

 Florence stays out of your way when you don't need it: it appears on the screen only when you need it.
-A Timer-based auto-click functionality is available to help disabled people having difficulties to click.
+A Timer-based auto-click input method is available to help disabled people having difficulties to click.
+The ramble mode is another efficient input method that can help.